BarbeRousseLibre/hermessenger/README.md

 Once you have these info, simply follow instruction into 'How to install it' it above.

 ### About some files
-- public/index.html - mandatory file, it was mostly used by me for my testing and you could replace as well it with your own HTML code
+- public/index.html - mandatory file, it was mostly used by me for my testing and you could replace as well it with your own HTML code.
 - public/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, etc), if all tests are succesful, then the data are exported to a plaintext file into the " temp_mail_directory ", until it is send by " send_mail_in_queue.php ".

 - src/send_mail_in_queue.php - Once invoked, take from the " temp_mail_directory " the oldest mail and send it, only this one.
 If a checkbox has be checked on the index.html page, a second mail is sended as a receipt/copy for the user using the form.